AidanNovo/FantasyPhysicsRedux/design.md

 -

+### Outreach scaling rework
+I don't really like the 'current' idea for outreach scaling where each card just gets a numerical bonus based on some nebulous outside factor.

+Can I do my outreach scaling differently?
+Current problems:
+- Inelegant
+- Makes cards extremely wordy
+- Kind of overcomplicated if we want detailed bonuses
+- We want people to be able to precisely predict what the outreach bonus will be

+Idea:
+- Sidebar includes a breakdown of the outreach multipliers
+  - This fixes the problem with cards having limited real estate
+  - But also makes it harder for people to predict exactly what the outreach bonus will be

 Change my card function architecture so all functions call a base function first (inheritance basically) and that base function is responsible for performing universal card behaviors
 - E.g. all computer cards will draw power if available